Ja3Bu9/Application-ToDoList-PHP-JS-and-MYSQL/README.md

-## What can you do in the Application ?
+## What can you do with the Application ?
 -----------------------

 - Register